Preventing Indian Meal Moths In Your Jacksonville Pantry

 5 Facts You Should Know About Indian Meal Moths

 - Indian meal moths can enter your home from the outside or hatch within purchased food products.
-When considering pest control for these insects, you need to consider exterior protection around your home and also be aware when you buy food products.
+When considering pest control for these insects, you need to consider exterior protection around your home and be aware when you buy food products.

 - Larvae of Indian meal moths can chew through thin plastic, paper, and cardboard.
 If you have stored products in packages made of these materials, consider pouring them into sealed, hard-plastic containers or glass containers.